Type choices :

 11.1.2.
 Camping unit and equipment

 11.1.3.
-Joint liability
+Joint and several liability

 11.2.
-Transfer
+Assignment

 11.2.1.
-Ground
+Land

-Subject to the approval of the Estate and compliance with the standards concerning the Camping Units provided for in clause 1 of the Regulations, the Client may assign his Contract.
+Subject to the approval of the Estate and compliance with the standards concerning Camping Units provided for in clause 1 of the Regulations, the Client may assign his Contract.
+In the event of such an assignment, the following conditions apply:

 d) Where applicable, the client-transferee is responsible for ensuring the existence and payment of property taxes (municipal and school) by calling the Municipality of Saint-Jean-Baptiste at 450 467-3456.